zenmate/pingster-server/README.md

 # Pingster Server

-> App that provides REST API and scheduled Pingster test runner for projects inside your GitHub organization.
+> API and scheduled Pingster test runner for projects inside your GitHub organization.

 ## Usage